 Anniversaries come in two forms: pre-wedding and post-wedding.
 If you're a couple that is committed but has no plans for marriage, use your anniversary as an opportunity to give a fine jewelry gift with some longevity.
 A thick band or ring with their favorite color are great options.
-I like rings for occasions like this because they are very personal and a piece of jewelry the wearer can always enjoy.
+Rings for occasions are very personal and a piece of jewelry the wearer can always enjoy.

 06 of 07

 These gifts have become known as the push present, and it's surprising how many men still don't know about them.
-If this is baby number 4, maybe a push present isn't necessary.
+If this is baby number four, maybe a push present isn't necessary.
 On baby number one, though?
-A piece of jewelry after giving birth is a great way to show how much she and the baby means to you.
-Giving the new mom a piece of jewelry in the baby's birthstone is a popular option, and it's something the mother can pass down to the baby when he/she gets older.
+A piece of jewelry after giving birth is a great way to show how much she and the baby mean to you.
+Giving the new mom a piece of jewelry in the baby's birthstone is a popular option, and it's something the mother can pass down to the baby when he or she gets older.

 07 of 07